Are you looking for information about offers, devices or your account?

 Qualifications: BCom Hons, MPhil, CA(SA)

-Clive has over 20 years’ experience in senior leadership and executive roles.
-He served as Chief Executive Officer of the industrial multinational, Barloworld Limited, for approximately 10 years and, prior to that, as group Finance Director for close to four years.
-Clive also served as Chief Executive Officer of Barloworld Equipment where he was responsible for leading the Caterpillar equipment businesses in Southern Africa, Russia and Iberia.
+Clive is an independent non-executive director of Woolworths Holdings Limited and Chairman of both their Audit and Treasury Committees, and an independent non-executive director of ADvTECH Limited where he chairs the Investment Committee.
+He has over 20 years’ experience in senior leadership and executive roles and served as Chief Executive Officer of industrial multinational, Barloworld Limited for 10 years and prior to that as Group Finance Director for close to 4 years.
+Clive also served as Chief Executive Officer of Barloworld Equipment where he was responsible for leading the Caterpillar equipment businesses in Southern Africa, Spain, Portugal and Russia.
+Clive was formerly a partner at Deloitte, responsible for audit client services in addition to serving in accounting technical advisory and education portfolios.
+He was appointed to the Vodacom Group Board in April 2020.

 Non-executive director